 Primarily, it serves as a guide on how your building’s design information is presented and communicated to other building professionals no matter the methodology used.

 It doesn’t matter how big or small your construction is, or whether your fire report was done by one or several fire safety professionals.
-The important thing here is it should be competently done because the long-term impact of these guidelines is always about safety.
-The local council wants to make sure all buildings constructed under their watch are consistently safe and won’t endanger the lives of the public.
+The important thing here is it should be complete because the long-term impact of these guidelines is always safety.

-In Whangarei, there’s Fireco and their partners when it comes to straightforward and detailed Fire reports.
+In Whangarei, Auckland, Far North or Kaipara there’s Fireco and their partners when it comes to straightforward or fully comprehensive detailed Fire reports.